PosterForest: Hierarchical Multi-Agent Collaboration for Scientific Poster Generation: Introduction

 \section{Introduction}

 With the rapid advancement of science and technology, there has been an exponential increase~\cite{hanson2024strain, larsen2010rate} in the number of academic papers and technical reports with complex structures.
 As these documents are often difficult to interpret quickly, readers are required to invest significant time and cognitive resources to understand their main arguments.
 In this context, scientific posters have emerged as an effective medium for summarizing and presenting complex information in a concise and visually intuitive manner.
 By combining textual and visual elements, posters facilitate more accessible communication of technical content.
-However, manually crafting high-quality posters is a labor-intensive process that requires both domain knowledge and design expertise.
-Automating scientific poster generation (SPG) is therefore a critical research problem, as it can accelerate the circulation and dissemination of specialized knowledge and reduce the burden on researchers.
+However, manually crafting high-quality posters is a labor-intensive process that requires both domain knowledge and design expertise~\cite{qiang2019learning_PGM2,wang2024scipostlayout}.
+Automating scientific poster generation (SPG) is therefore a critical research problem, as it can accelerate the dissemination of specialized knowledge and reduce the burden on researchers.

-Pioneering works such as PGM~\cite{qiang2016learning_PGM, qiang2019learning_PGM2}, NCE~\cite{xu2021neural_NCE}, and PostDoc~\cite{jaisankar2024postdoc} have explored automated poster generation by extracting text and figures from scientific documents and heuristically arranging them within poster panels.
-More recent methods, including P2P~\cite{sun2025p2p} and Paper2Poster~\cite{pang2025paper2poster}, have introduced multi-agent pipelines that require explicit model training, such as instruction tuning or regressor-based approaches.
+Pioneering works such as PGM~\cite{qiang2016learning_PGM, qiang2019learning_PGM2}, NCE~\cite{xu2021neural_NCE}, and PostDoc~\cite{jaisankar2024postdoc} approached automated poster generation by extracting text and figures from scientific documents and heuristically arranging them within poster panels.
+However, these approaches rely on fixed rules and struggle to handle the complexity of long, structured documents and the interplay between textual and visual content.
+To address this, more recent methods, including P2P~\cite{sun2025p2p} and Paper2Poster~\cite{pang2025paper2poster}, adopt multi-agent pipelines that decompose the task into specialized sub-problems such as parsing, content summarization, layout planning, and rendering.
+This modular design improves flexibility and coordination across stages, but typically requires explicit model training, such as instruction tuning or regressor-based optimization.